bennylope/django-organizations/docs/custom_usage.rst

             context.update(provider=self.service_provider)
             return context

-While this isn't recommended in your own proejct, the mixins in django-organizations itself will err on the side of depending on composition rather than inheritence from other mixins.
+While this isn't recommended in your own project, the mixins in django-organizations itself will err on the side of depending on composition rather than inheritence from other mixins.
 This may require defining a mixin in your own project that combines them for simplicity in your own views, but it